carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 parent branch.

-For those who wish to be able to update an llvm repo in a simpler fashion, consider placing the following git script in your path under the name ``git-svnup``:
+For those who wish to be able to update an llvm repo in a simpler fashion, consider placing the following Git script in your path under the name ``git-svnup``:

 .. code-block:: bash